-The RENAME TO syntax is used to rename the table identified by [database-name.]table-name to new-table-name.
+The RENAME TO syntax changes the name of table-name to new-table-name.
 This command cannot be used to move a table between attached databases, only to rename a table within the same database.
 If the table being renamed has triggers or indices, then these remain attached to the table after it has been renamed.

 The ADD COLUMN syntax is used to add a new column to an existing table.
 The new column is always appended to the end of the list of existing columns.
 The column-def rule defines the characteristics of the new column.
 The new column may take any of the forms permissible in a CREATE TABLE statement, with the following restrictions:

 When adding a column with a CHECK constraint, or a NOT NULL constraint on a generated column, the added constraints are tested against all preexisting rows in the table and the ADD COLUMN fails if any constraint fails.
 The testing of added constraints against preexisting rows is a new enhancement as of SQLite version 3.37.0 (2021-11-27).

 The ALTER TABLE command works by modifying the SQL text of the schema stored in the sqlite_schema table.
 No changes are made to table content for renames or column addition without constraints.
 Because of this, the execution time of such ALTER TABLE commands is independent of the amount of data in the table and such commands will run as quickly on a table with 10 million rows as on a table with 1 row.
 When adding new columns that have CHECK constraints, or adding generated columns with NOT NULL constraints, or when deleting columns, then all existing data in the table must be either read (to test new constraints against existing rows) or written (to remove deleted columns).
 In those cases, the ALTER TABLE command takes time that is proportional to the amount of content in the table being altered.